wordpress-mobile/GutenbergKit/README.md

-A proof of concept for a Gutenberg editor as an embedded React app.
+A proof of concept for a Gutenberg editor as a React app embedded in a native iOS app.

 ## Development